 #Comment Ends

-An agreement which provided for payment of alimony based upon the husband net income, but which did not define net income, led to years of litigation over the definition of the term.
+An agreement which provided for payment of alimony based upon the husband’s net income, but which did not define net income, led to years of litigation over the definition of the term.
 Bray v.
 Bray, 206 Conn.
 App.
 46 (2021).
 The wife argued it should be calculated based upon his actual withholding, while the husband argued it should be based upon his marginal tax rate.
 The trial court ruled that it should be based upon the effective tax rate from the previous year that led to further litigation in which the wife argued that the actual taxes paid was the effective tax rate, while the husband argued that the marginal rate was the actual taxes.
 The court found that the basis of the trial court’s decision was an erroneous reading of the agreement and subsequent stipulation which did require reconciliation.

 #Comment Begins